night-beaver/angled-peggle-aimer/README.md

 ### Using the web component

-First, ensure that the script is included in your document, by using the script
+First, ensure that the script is included in your document by using the script
 tag: `<script src="PeggleAimer.js" type="module"></script>`.
 Please note that the `type="module"` attribute **MUST be present** for the component to work.